quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

-Part 8 - Self Consciousness - The strange tale of a bottomless wine glass and the arrogance of intelligent design
+Part 8 - Self Consciousness - the strange tale of a bottomless wine glass and the arrogance of intelligent design

 Complex Economic Systems - Statute 192384a - Public Health Act 2005 section 2(c) para 167 footnote 2 - Health & Safety at Play -